Susanne Scholl: Life and career

 Born in Vienna, Scholl is the daughter of an assimilated Austrian-Jewish medical family, whose tragic fate she dealt with in her novel Elsa's Grandfathers.
 Her father came from Pötzleinsdorf, her mother from Leopoldstadt.
-They had met at the "Austrian Center" in emigration in London, and returned to Vienna in 1947 to help build communism in Austria.
+They had met at the "Austrian Center" in emigration in London, and returned to Vienna in 1947 to help rebuild communism in Austria.

 Scholl embarked on her educational path with doctoral studies in Slavic Studies in Russia and Rome, which she completed in Rome in 1972.
 Journalistically, she worked for Radio Österreich International (ROI) and the Austria Press Agency, from where she was recruited by Paul Lendvai in 1986 to the pioneering team of the new ORF Eastern Europe editorial department.

 In 1989, Scholl went to Bonn as a correspondent for the ORF, and in 1991 she moved to Moscow.
 From 1997 to 2000, she headed the Europajournal on ORF radio at the Vienna headquarters, before returning to Moscow.
 Her temporary arrest by the Russian authorities while reporting from Chechnya caused a sensation.

-The mother of a pair of twins born in 1983 has emerged as a book author - Russian Diary, Moscow Kitchen Talks, Elsa's Grandfathers (novel), Natasha's Winter (stories), Journey to Karaganda (novel), Daughters of War - Survival in Chechnya, Red as Love (poems), Russia with and without a Soul, Russian Winter Journey (poems), Alone at Home, The Queen of Sheba (short story), Waking Dream (novel).
+In 2012 Susanne Scholl wrote:Wladimir Putin knows full well who he wants to be friends with.
+Berlusconi or Gerhard Schröder and Tony Blair, to name but a few.Meanwhile the mother of a pair of twins (born in 1983) has emerged as a book author - Russian Diary, Moscow Kitchen Talks, Elsa's Grandfathers (novel), Natasha's Winter (stories), Journey to Karaganda (novel), Daughters of War - Survival in Chechnya, Red as Love (poems), Russia with and without a Soul, Russian Winter Journey (poems), Alone at Home, The Queen of Sheba (short story), Waking Dream (novel).

-Together with Monika Salzer, she founded the platform Omas gegen Rechts.
+Susanne Scholl was among the first members of Omas gegen Rechts, the nonprofit founded in Austria by Monika Salzer.

 The author Emil Scholl was her grandfather.